crazygermandude/Newsletter/issues/January Newsletter 2024.md

 Greetings Teethyz, welcome to the Q&A section of this month’s newsletter.
 I have asked a few questions to four of our lovely HRs and MRs. Take a look below and have fun reading!

 > (Q.) What’s your favourite childhood memory?

+> (Q.) How late is too late to cancel a plan with someone?

 Interviewer: ashlvqh

 Interviewee: crdigvn (MR)

-(A.) My favourite childhood memory would be when I went up in the mountains and built snowmen with my parents!
+(1A.)
+My favourite childhood memory would be when I went up in the mountains and built snowmen with my parents!

+(2A.)
+1-2 hours before is too late to cancel a plan!

 Interviewer: ashlvqh

 Interviewee: tcires (HR)

-(A.) Some of my favourite childhood memories involve my sister because we're really close.
+(1A.)
+Some of my favourite childhood memories involve my sister because we're really close.
 One of my favourites is when we had to make ourselves breakfast because our parents were both busy (we were both young) and we didn't really know how so we kind of just put a lot of random things together.
 It tasted really bad and it was super messy but we had a lot of fun.

+(2A.)
+I think an hour before is too late to cancel a plan, because it can take people a long time to get ready.
+If they were in the middle of getting ready and you just cancelled then that'd be inconvenient.

 Interviewer: ashlvqh

 Interviewee: mariesluvqs (HR)

-(A.) My favourite childhood memory is picking up acorns on my front lawn with my grandma when she came to visit Canada.
+(1A.)
+My favourite childhood memory is picking up acorns on my front lawn with my grandma when she came to visit Canada.
 We would put them all in a bag and we had a huge collection of them!

+(2A.)
+I think that 2 days before is considered too late to cancel a plan.
+At that point, I’d already be getting excited and have my schedule planned, so it’s annoying when someone cancels at the last minute.

 Interviewer: ashlvqh

 Interviewee: 24k_sxnny (MR)

-(A.) My favourite childhood memory was being myself, not having to care what people thought about me; spending time with family and enjoying my childhood.
+(1A.)
+My favourite childhood memory was being myself, not having to care what people thought about me; spending time with family and enjoying my childhood.

+(2A.)
+Definitely last minute!!

-~ Section by
+~ Section by ashlvqh

 ▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂▂